How to Make Spaghetti Alla Puttanesca

 • Italian rice salad – The traditional insalata di riso, there’s no Italian summer complete without it!

-• Mediterranean pasta salad – Loaded with mediterranean flavors, this pasta salad is all you need for your cookouts!
+• Mediterranean pasta salad – Loaded with Mediterranean flavors, this pasta salad is all you need for your cookouts!

 What to do with leftovers